Rosengate/exedra/README.md

 Exédra
 ======
-A multi-tier ~~nestable~~ nestful routing oriented PHP Framework. p/s : still in development.
+A multi-tier nestful routing oriented PHP Framework.

 Introduction
 ======
-This ~~simple nano (smaller than micro?)~~ framework will first focus mainly on nestable route mapping, route-parameter based execution and which hopefully will provide much much modular application execution.
-Features and example will soon be provided.
+This PHP framework focuses mainly on nestable route mapping, route oriented based execution and which hopefully will provide much modular application execution.
+Route is unique, and identified by name.
+Imagine developing an application hierarchically down the depth without losing the identity of the executions you planned, while stacking middlewares down the path on every possible node of route.

 History
 ======
-The first unreleased version of exedra has quite constraining ungroupable routing capability, and has a lot of static usage.
-This version was intended to fix them, give more (self-proclaimed) powerful multi-tier nestable routing ability and hopefully will adapt to modern web development practices.
+The first unreleased version of exedra has so much constraining ungroupable routing capability, and has a lot of static usages (which is extremely violating).
+This version was intended to fix them, give more controllable multi-tier nestable routing ability and hopefully would adapt to modern web development practices, while staying simple, flexible and contextual at the same time.

 Installation
 ======